-Product Information for the Patient
+Package Leaflet: Information for the Patient

-Fiasp 100 units/mL injectable solution in vial
+Fiasp 100 units/ml solution for injection in vial

-Insulin aspart
+insulin aspart

-Read this entire product information carefully before starting to use this medication, as it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-Fiasp should be injected 2 minutes before starting to eat, with the possibility of administration up to 20 minutes after the start of the meal.
+Fiasp should be injected from 2 minutes before starting to eat, with the possibility of administration up to 20 minutes after the start of the meal.

-Additionally, it can be used for continuous infusion in a pump.
+In addition, it can be used for continuous infusion in a pump.

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to use Fiasp.
+Talk to your doctor, pharmacist, or nurse before starting to use Fiasp.
 It is important that you know the following:

-Changes in the skin at the injection site
+Skin changes at the injection site

 Children and adolescents